Home Companies RKLB

 Rocket Lab Corporation (RKLB) — Structural Peer Analysis

-Rocket Lab Corporation ranks below the peer group median, with a split structural profile: strong growth, but very weak profitability and valuation.
+Rocket Lab Corporation ranks among the weaker positions in its peer group, with a split structural profile: strong growth, but weak profitability and valuation.
+Current market behavior is broadly confirming the weaker structural profile.

 ENTRY TODAY